isomerpages/cris-scri/_anah-masterclass-2025-speakers/Prof Paul M Stewart.md

 <h4>Profile</h4>
 <p>Having recently completed 13 years of Executive leadership across Medical
-Schools and Health Faculties in two of the largest civic Universities in the UK (Birmingham and Leeds), Professor Paul Stewart is Professor of Medicine (Emeritus) at the University of Leeds.
+Schools and Health Faculties in two of the largest civic Universities in the United Kingdom(Birmingham and Leeds), Professor Paul Stewart is Professor of Medicine (Emeritus) at the University of Leeds.
 He completed 40 years of clinical service in the NHS as a Consultant Endocrinologist in 2022 largely employed through Universities as a Clinical Academic.
 He received his medical degree from Edinburgh Medical School in 1982 and was awarded an MD with Honours and a Gold Medal in 1988.</p>
 <p>Professor Stewart's clinical expertise includes the management of pituitary
 and adrenal disorders, endocrine hypertension and reproductive medicine.
 He is passionate about research-informed, high quality, patient-centric